JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-discover-project.md

 set to share code among all of them.

 The same applies to other non-Mac Apple targets.
-For example, if you have the `tvosArm64` device target for Apple TV and the `tvosSimulatorArm64` and `tvosX64` simulator targets for Apple TV simulators on Apple silicon and Intel-based devices, respectively, you can use the `tvosMain` intermediate source set for all of them.
+For example, if you have the `tvosArm64` device target for Apple TV and the `tvosSimulatorArm64` simulator target for Apple TV simulators on Apple silicon devices, you can use the `tvosMain` intermediate source set for all of them.

 ## Integration with tests